 Altos de Trevejos, Southern Tenerife, 1250masl, 160+ year-old-vines

-I’m trying to build up a personal relationship not only with the wine growers but also to understand their cultural and historic context which gives birth to a know-how rather than a know-what.
+I’m trying to create a personal relationship not only with the wine growers but also to understand their cultural and historic context which gives birth to a know-how rather than a know-what.

-While I can relate back to my formal academic wine education through many books and courses such as the WSET, Michael Schuster’s Fine Wine class, and a few encounters with brilliant “Masters of Wine” —
+While I can relate back to my formal academic wine education through many books and courses such as the WSET Level 3, Michael Schuster’s Fine Wine class, and a few encounters with brilliant “Masters of Wine” —

 Theoretical knowledge — especially tasting notes tend to lack what wine is essentially about: